 - The mental game — setting your goal, choosing the right race, and a simple trick that virtually guarantees you’ll stay committed

 - Smart training — how to properly build up the mileage and the fitness you’ll need to feel confident at the start line, while minimizing the chances of an injury

-- The vegetarian half marathon training diet — the foods you should eat to ensure that your plant-based diet is an advantage, not a hindrance (with special emphasis on what to eat before, during, and after your workouts)
+- The plant-based half marathon training diet — the foods you should eat to ensure that your plant-based diet is an advantage, not a hindrance (with special emphasis on what to eat before, during, and after your workouts)

 - Conquering the race itself — every last detail you need to know about what you should be doing in the crucial days leading up to the half marathon, including a comprehensive race walkthrough, so that you’ll know what to expect at every mile

 - Two 12-week training plan options so you can decide which is best for you based on your particular goals and fitness level